 Cost Effective – Overclocking can also save you money because you can get more performance from your current graphics card without having to buy a newer one.
 This is only helpful to a certain extent because eventually, you have to buy a new graphics card for the latest high-end games that support only the newer graphics cards.

 Here are the various downsides of overclocking a graphics card.

 Voids Warranty – Overclocking does voids the graphics card warranty so any damage done to your graphics card during overclocking will not be covered under warranty.
 So it is better not to overclock your graphics card if it is under company warranty.

 Decreases GPU Lifespan – Overclocking may also decrease the lifespan of your GPU especially if you have increased its voltage.
 This is because overclocking does put stress on the GPU and therefore its life may get reduced than the normal.

 How to Overclock Graphics Card [Brief Guide]

 Here is a quick guide on graphics card overclocking.
-Here I am overclocking a nvidia GeForce graphics card but the procedure remains almost the same for AMD Radeon cards also.
+Here I am overclocking an Nvidia GeForce graphics card but the procedure remains almost the same for AMD Radeon cards also.
 The only change will be the use of graphics card overclocking software for AMD Radeon cards is different.

-Step 1: The first thing to do is the install the latest video card drivers for your graphics card.
+Step 1: The first thing to do is to install the latest video card drivers for your graphics card.

 Must Read: Factory Overclocked vs Manual Overclocking